-Competency 3: Advance Human Rights and Social, Economic, and En vironmen ıtal Justic e Social workers understand that every person regardless of position in society freedom, safety, privacy, an adequate standard of living, health care, and edu interconnections of oppression and human rights violations, and are knowled, social justice and strategies to promote social and economic justice and huma strategies designed to eliminate oppressive structural barriers to ensure that satisfies designed to all that civil, political, environmental, economic, social cation.
-So geable al an rights. social goo ocial work pout theory Social wo ods, rights ers under les of hun orkers und s, and res rstand th nan need derstand ponsibili e global l and ities are Instructions: For each category, mark the number which best reflects the stu ıdent's le vel of ach ievement • Behavior 1 2 3 4 5 3.1 Apply their understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels 3.2 Engage in practices that advance social, economic, and environmental justice Comments regarding ratings:
+Competency 3: Advance Human Rights and Social, Economic, and En vironmei ıtal Justic re Social workers understand that every person regardless of position in society freedom, safety, privacy, an adequate standard of living, health care, and edu interconnections of oppression and human rights violations, and are knowledges social justice and strategies to promote social and economic justice and human strategies designed to eliminate oppressive structural barriers to ensure that substributed equitably and that civil, political, environmental, economic, social cation.
+So geable al an rights. social go ocial work oout theori Social wo ods, rights ers under les of hun orkers und s, and res rstand th nan need derstand ponsibili e global l and ities are Instructions: For each category, mark the number which best reflects the st ıdent's le vel of ach ievement • Behavior 1 2 3 4 5 3.1 Apply their understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels 3.2 Engage in practices that advance social, economic, and environmental justice Comments regarding ratings: